ascon/ascon-hardware/README.md

 - LWC candidate: Ascon
 - LWC Hardware API version: 1.2.0

 [Ascon](https://ascon.iaik.tugraz.at) is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
-Ascon has been selected as the primary choice for lightweight authenticated encryption in the final portfolio of the [CAESAR competition](https://competitions.cr.yp.to/caesar.html) (2014-2019) and is currently competing as a finalist in the NIST standardization effort for [Lightweight Cryptography](https://csrc.nist.gov/Projects/lightweight-cryptography/finalists) (2019-).
+Ascon has been selected as new standard for lightweight cryptography in the [NIST Lightweight Cryptography competition](https://www.nist.gov/news-events/news/2023/02/nist-selects-lightweight-cryptography-algorithms-protect-small-devices) (2019–2023).
+Ascon has also been selected as the primary choice for lightweight authenticated encryption in the final portfolio of the [CAESAR competition](https://competitions.cr.yp.to/caesar.html) (2014-2019).

 ## Available Variants